 Roast butternut squash, quinoa, aubergine and yogurt.
 This was a jumping on the British tour bus with a sprinkling of North Africa.
 Pleasant enough with the cumin flavour but it didn’t have any stand out qualities.

 Lightly smoked pork cheek, quince, red onion and endive.
 I felt excited when pork cheek featured on the menu and couldn’t wait to taste it.
 It told a different story when eaten though; the meat was quite dry and unforgiving but for the sweet apple with chards of crackling pieces and red onion jam it would have been a challenge to eat on its own.

 Daphne’s venison, red cabbage, parsnips, oat crumb.
 I can imagine the venison is sourced with love and our excellent waitress informs us that it’s from the neck of the animal.
-It’s cooked to a spoon eating tenderness but perhaps lacking in some of the roasted bone richness you get from other sauces.
+It’s cooked to a spoon eating tenderness but perhaps lacking a richness sauce to bring the dish together and to hydrate the venison.
 The red cabbage needed an extra vinegar sharpness to lift the dish as it was rather sweet.